baphled/dotfile-diaries/day-4-opening-links-irssi-with-lynx.markdown

 allow me to deal with content when I choose.

-First off we need to actually be able to easily see links and open them, we'll use [http://github.com/sukima/bjurl/blob/master/bjurl.pl]( bjurl ) for this.
+First off we need to actually be able to easily see links and open them, we'll use [bjurl](http://github.com/sukima/bjurl/blob/master/bjurl.pl) for this.

 As with most plugins this is as simple as downloading the script and adding it to your irssi script directory.